ipatazas/pyillustrator/README.md

-# PyPlotter
+# pyillustrator

-**PyPlotter** is a modular Python package designed for creating beautiful and configurable matplotlib subplot grids — perfect for creating aligned and aesthetic scientific figures, especially for publications.
+**pyillustrator** is a modular Python package designed for creating beautiful and configurable matplotlib subplot grids — perfect for creating aligned and aesthetic scientific figures, especially for publications.

 ---